-The University of Missouri’s Strategic Communication Department (advertising, marketing and PR) recently hosted an event where students, faculty and guests from the marketing field shared perspectives on this disruption.
-The central theme from the discussions was clear.
-Marketers are behaving like media, and media organizations are behaving like marketers.
+The University of Missouri’s Strategic Communication Department (advertising, marketing and PR) once hosted an event where students, faculty and guests from the marketing field shared perspectives on this disruption.
+The central theme from the discussions was clear: Marketers are behaving like media, and media organizations are behaving like marketers.
 In fact, marketers are becoming publishers and creating their own media properties.
 And media is now starting to tailor its content creation abilities for marketers.

-New media outlets and technologies have given marketers the opportunity to offer content that people want and need — news and entertainment that may be overtly sponsored or that may simply involve content of interest to customers and prospective customers.
-Traditional news organizations are also applying the lessons of data and analytics to identify story types and forms audiences want in order to generate larger, more loyal audiences.
+New media outlets and technologies have given marketers the opportunity to offer content that people want and need — news and entertainment that may be overtly sponsored or that may involve content of interest to customers and prospective customers.
+Traditional news organizations are also applying the lessons of data and analytics to identify story types and forms audiences want to generate larger, more loyal audiences.

 At its best, content — or storytelling — is not a slick endorsement of a brand or product.
-It provides solid, authentic information an individual can use in his or her life presented in an accessible and interesting way.
+It provides authentic information an individual can use in his or her life presented in an accessible and interesting way.
 But modern storytelling is requiring a constant stream of insights around audience preferences and an endemic understanding of how technology is influencing how stories get shared.

 The Proof Reported